Nespresso Citiz & Milk Espresso Machine, Chrome

 Just as with the other fine Nespresso models, you will also receive in addition to the machine a welcome booklet, information folder, a bonus gift of 16 Grand Cru Original Line capsules.

-The CitiZ has a 34-oz water tank, which I am told is the equivalent of 1 liter.
+The CitiZ has a 34-oz water tank, which I am told is the equivalent of 1 liter and a little more by 10 oz than its smaller cousins.
 It’s removable to be refilled and filled; yet one small quirk here (as one reviewer pointed out) the lid comes completely off – kind of has to watch that it doesn’t fall into the tank itself.

-The drip tray folds up or down to be able to accommodate small and medium sized cups.
-The internal storage bin is connected to the drip tray platform piece.
+The hinged drip tray folds up or down to accommodate taller cups (slightly taller – this is NOT a device for travel mugs, sorry!) and is integrated with the capsule holding bin behind it.
 I’ve been informed that you have to insert it correctly as one consumer had a problem until s/he realized that the tray had been installed the wrong way.

 Buttons and Controls